unitejs/engine/assets/README.md

 ### unit
 This will run unit tests for the app and generate unit and coverage reports in the test/reports folder.
 This task is only available if you specified a unit test runner and framework during configuration.

-You can run just a subset of tests provind a source name as follows.
+You can run just a subset of tests by providing a source name as follows.

     gulp unit --grep=app

 ### unit-ui
 This will run unit tests for the app inside a browser to make it easier to debug.
 This task is only available if you specified a unit test runner and framework during configuration.

-You can run just a subset of tests provind a source name as follows.
+You can run just a subset of tests by providing a source name as follows.

     gulp unit --grep=app

 ### e2e-install
 This will install all the necessary components required for the e2e tests, it need only be run once.
 This task is only available if you specified an e2e test runner and framework during configuration.